volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

 configure({ adapter: new Adapter() });
 ```

-If you're using CRA, then creating the file `src/setupTests.js` will be enough, as it will be executed automatically before running your tests.
+If you're using CRA, then modifying the existing file `src/setupTests.js` will be enough.

 If not, you have to let **jest** know the path to this file.